 - Farm Bureaus have until Nov 1 to approve grants.

 - Recipients will be notified by early January for February through July projects.

 - Initial funding will be issued by February.

 - Reports will be due by November 30 the following year and final payments processed.

-- Recipients will be notified by early July for August through December projects
+- Recipients will be notified by mid July for August through December projects.

 - Initial funding will be issued by August.

 - Reports will be due by May 31 the following year and final payments processed.

 Grant applications must be completed and submitted via online submission.
 The Foundation will send applications to the state Farm Bureau official administrator or agricultural literacy coordinator for approval.

 Applications must be approved by May 1 for Fall/Winter programs or November 1 for Spring/Summer programs.